hambagah/A3_UnderWaterEnvironment/README.md

 # A3_UnderWaterEnvironment
 ## Work that needs to be done

-- [ ] get the school of fish models into the final project file
-- [ ] implement snow falling and add it to the final project file

-find/create models for ...
+find/create and add models for ...

 > - [ ] hagfish